Controlling Type II Diabetes - Diabetes Treatment Plan

 Type 2 diabetes

-can lead to many serious complications if left untreated or if poorly managed.
+if left untreated or if poorly managed.

-Controlling Type II diabetes
+Controlling type II diabetes

 is critical to lead as healthy a life as possible, free from as many additional